 No matter where you choose to get married – in a church or another wedding venue – it is still a sacred moment that deserves respect.
 If your chosen wedding photographer does things like this then they are the reason these rules exist on the rest of us that choose to respect this very important moment.

 My view is simple – I will always respect what the church officials tell me.
 I may not agree, but I will always be non obtrusive & respectful.
+I will move around the church if I can & if there is room in a non obtrusive way.

 I do think it’s a massive shame when they say I can’t take photographs.
 It’s even more frustrating for me when they say things like ‘well they are having it videoed so don’t need it photographing do they, you can stand and wait at the back’. – That’s an actual conversation with a vicar at a wedding this year!
 Seriously, I was very upset, not for me, but for my couple.
 I had no clue I couldn’t take photographs & nor did they – please make sure you discuss it first with your Vicar.
 The worst part was there was a balcony above that I could have stood on using a long lens & got some amazing photographs – no-one would have even heard my shutter click – heck, no-one would have even known I was up there!